albertomh/DepositDuck-api/README.md

 - the `auth` module - user authentication.
 - the `common` module - mixins to help build base models and tables elsewhere.
+- the `deposit` module - track deposit recovery cases linked to users.
 - the `email` module - templates and utilities to render and send HTML emails.
 - the `llm` module - models used when interacting with LLMs and storing their output (embeddings, etc.)